dkprice/vim-easygrep/README.md

     <Leader>vr  - Perform a global search search on the word under the cursor
                   and prompt for a pattern with which to replace it.
     <Leader>vo  - Select the files to search in and set grep options
+    <Leader>vy* - Invoke any option from the options explorer, where * is the
+                  shortcut for that option.
+                  e.g. <Leader>vyr - toggles recursion
+                       <Leader>vyb - sets buffer grepping mode
+                       etc.

 Commands: